hila-chefer/NLP_Final_Project/README.rst

 .. note::

-* This will run visualizations for pruning 0%, 40%, 60%, 90% of the largest heads using our method.
+* This will run visualizations for pruning 0%, 40%, 60%, 90% of the least significant heads using our method.
 * Results are saved to the root project directory.
 * The example shown in the paper is the second one.